khakhalin/notes/00_words_to_lookup.md

 # Words and topics to look up

+* How to tell the receptive field of a neuron in a deep network?
+Do they gradient descend on it?
 * YAML - some standard for keeping stuff that's like XML, but human-readable.
 Who uses it?
 Is it popular? ([wiki](https://en.wikipedia.org/wiki/YAML))
 * JSON - how does it work, why everybody love it, and is it the present or the future? ([wiki](https://en.wikipedia.org/wiki/JSON))
 * ADAM optimizer - what's the difference from othes?